 Why read this? : We look at the similarities and differences between marketing and e-Commerce.
 Learn how they share similar goals like building brands and winning customers.
-But also why they find it so difficult to agree on how to achieve those goals.
-Read this to learn how to help bring marketing and e-Commerce closer together.
+But also why they’re so different in how they go after those goals.
+Read this to learn how to bring marketing and e-Commerce closer together.

-It’s surprising because both functions have the same end goal.
+It’s strange as both functions have the same end goal.
 More sales.
-But the differences generally come because they start from very different places.
+But the differences come because they start from very different places.

-So this article shares ideas on how to bring marketing and e-Commerce teams together onto the same journey.
+This article shares ideas on how to bring marketing and e-Commerce teams together on the same journey.
 A journey which helps your business work more efficiently and effectively.

 Start with customer needs and wants

 Customer needs and wants drive all marketing and e-Commerce activities.
 If you don’t know what customers need or want, how do you know what products to make or services to provide?

 What marketing and e-Commerce people understand by needs and wants can be very different.
 But, before we get into that, let’s be clear what needs AND wants mean for customers.

 Though the terms are often used interchangeably, they’re not quite the same thing.